Center for Advanced Valve and Structural Heart Care at Morton Plant Hospital

 Structural heart and valve disease affects the valves that regulate blood flow within the heart.
 Patients with heart valve disease may experience a variety of symptoms:

-Some structural heart valve abnormalities are congenital, and others are the result of acquired heart disease.
+Some structural heart and valve conditions are present from birth (congenital), and others are the result of heart diseases or illnesses that occur throughout a person’s lifetime.
 Many of these abnormalities ultimately result in congestive heart failure (CHF).

 Aortic Valve Stenosis